LuxciumProject/pop-n-lock-theme-vscode/README.md

 ### **You will be impressed how intutive it is when you will discover how each colour has its purpose**

-This theme was originally based on the design of Hedinne's Popping And Locking with vivid colours they capture your attention but are easy on your eyes.
-Originally based on the colour theme VS Dark+, Gruvbox Dark and One Dark but has changed a lot since.
-It is designed for web languages (TypeScript, Javascript,HTML, CSS, React's JSX/TSX and more).
+This theme is based on the designs of Hedinne's Popping And Locking a theme with vivid colours that capture your attention but are easy on your eyes.
+His theme originally based on VS Dark+, Gruvbox Dark and One Dark has changed a lot since.
+It is designed with TypeScript syntax’s and web languages grammar in mind (TypeScript, Javascript, HTML, JSON, YAML, CSS, React's JSX/TSX and more in development).

 ## **Make sure to set encoding of your config file to utf8**